Getting started with Ionic

 Using a REST API with Ionic

-Time to retrieve some data!
-We are going to be using 'SWAPI' (aka the Star Wars API).
-As we are pretty much working with an Angular application we need to add a controller that will use the $http service to access the REST endpoint henceforth there are a few changes that we need to do.
-First is to add the controller to our app.js:
+Time to fetch some data.
+We’ll use SWAPI (the Star Wars API).
+Since we’re working with an Angular application, we need a controller that uses the $http service to hit the REST endpoint.
+First, add the controller to app.js:

 .state('tab.films', {